 La Chandeleur in Paris: Crêpe Day!

-In case you've never heard of La Chandeleur, it takes place on February 2 and is the day in France when everyone eats crepes.
+In case you've never heard of La Chandeleur, it takes place on February 2 and is the day in France when everyone eats crêpes.
 (In English, it's called "Candlemas" - or just "pancake day.")

-Why?
-The date is based on a rather obscure Roman Catholic holiday that celebrated the presentation of Baby Jesus at a temple 40 days after Christmas, which is the 2nd of February.
-It's also associated with superstitions about prosperity (you'll lose it if you drop a gold coin held in your left hand while holding the crepe pan in your right hand and flipping the crepe) and the weather (rain on February 2nd predicts 40 more days of rain - similar to Groundhog Day in the U.S. and Canada).
+La Chandeleur is also associated with superstitions about prosperity (you'll lose it if you drop a gold coin held in your left hand while holding the crepe pan in your right hand and flipping the crepe) and the weather (rain on February 2nd predicts 40 more days of rain - similar to Groundhog Day in the U.S. and Canada).

 Bottom line: If you're in Paris on February 2nd, head to the nearest creperie to celebrate this tasty French tradition.